 The power of references in global development recruitment should not be underestimated.
 In this section, you have the option to add their contact details.
 We understand that our members might have concerns about the privacy of their references in some cases.
 You may leave this section blank and only enter them in your uploaded CV, as CVs will only be accessible to our member recruiters.

 The associations section is where you enter the names of the associations, organizations, and groups you are affiliated with.
 This section does not include date fields, so it does not indicate when you became or were a member of these groups.
 However, you have the option to showcase the comprehensive version in your uploaded CV.

 9. Work Samples, Links to My Work

 The work samples section is where you may upload the files of your work that you would like to include in your Devex profile.
 On the other hand, the links to my work section is where you could enter the names and links of websites where your work is featured online.

 10. Contact Details

-The Social Media part is also where you may showcase your profiles from other social media.
+The social media part is also where you may showcase your profiles from other social media platforms.
 Just make sure that the profiles that you will share here are presentable and accessible by recruiters.

 Having an up-to-date and complete profile on Devex can open the door to exciting opportunities in the development sector.
 Our in-house recruiters continuously build specific curated talent pools for certain highly demanded positions.
 Learn more about it HERE.